Morttase/morttase.github.io/README.md

 ## Hello World

-Hailing from a tiny red dot.
+Hailing from a tiny red dot known as Singapore.
 Still fresh and green in the penetration testing field.

 ### Writeups